ksator/junos-verifications-automation-with-jsnapy/README.md

 sudo ansible-galaxy install Juniper.junos
 ```

-you can use this module with or without jsnapy configuration files (i.e you can skip the jsnapy configuration file and use only a jsnapy test file)
+You can use this module with or without jsnapy configuration files (i.e you can skip the jsnapy configuration file and use only a jsnapy test file)

 #### Examples using a jsnapy configuration file
 The playbook is pb.jsnapy.yml at the root of the repository.